LoomPedals/Loom-Pedals-Distribution/README.md

 * `firebase-config.js` - API key and other Firebase configuration details.
 * `protocol.js` - loom-specific codes
 * `tc2.js` - loom-specific functions
+* `loom-config.js` - individual TC2 settings such as local network and number of modules

 # Installation and Set Up